rpede/aspnet_security/graphql.md

 }
 ```

-Try to include posts in the query
+Try this, to include posts in the query:

 ```graphql
 {